5 easy tricks to polish your text

 5. Create a style sheet

 Create a style sheet and record your language and styling decisions.
 In short, record all decisions concerning language you make while writing, such as spelling, punctuation and capitalisation, to ensure a consistent style throughout the manuscript.
-Admittedly, this step is probably more of a time commitment compared to the other tricks to polish your text.
+Admittedly, this step is probably more of a time commitment compared to the other tricks to polish your writing.
 Still, it is easy, does not require any tech skills and will yield many benefits to your text.
-For instance, a style sheet is usually created during copyediting so why not save the time (and money) an editor would spend working on it?
-Equally, it will speed up proofreading of your text.
+For instance, a style sheet is usually created during copyediting, so why not save the time (and money) an editor would spend working on it?
+Equally, it will speed up the proofreading of your text.

 I have previously written about how and why your manuscript will benefit from having a style sheet and created a free style sheet template that you can use for your next writing project.

-Other ways to polish your text
+Other ways to polish your writing

 Photo of author